 Furthermore, your travel agent will be able to communicate your group’s needs and requests directly with the tour operator and resort…but only for those who booked through said agent.

-Lastly, many resorts will offer special concessions and perks to groups of 5+ rooms, so if someone goes rogue, it may affect the group as a whole.
+Lastly, many resorts will offer special concessions and perks to groups of 5 or more rooms, so if someone goes rogue, it may affect the group as a whole.
 (Sad times)

 Everyone Needs to Pay Their OWN DEPOSIT